Biographies of Fr Alfred Hope Patten

 Although eagerly awaited and a gripping read, it was

-not universally applauded, and was criticised by
+not universally applauded, and was criticised by some

-There is some truth in these criticisms, but one must
+some truth in these criticisms, but one must remember that Fr Colin

-remember that Fr Colin never claimed to write an authoritative
+never claimed to write an authoritative historical record.
+In his piece

-said that he intended to make it a simple account of what was [then]
+written for the Walsingham Review he said that he intended to make it a

-what he described as "more or less a biography of Alfred Hope Patten".
+of the Shrine, and with it came what he described as "more or less a

-He had known Walsingham and Fr Patten since 1935 and was best
+biography of Alfred Hope Patten".
+He had known Walsingham and Fr

-placed at the time to record what was known so far.
-It was written in
+Patten since 1935 and was best placed at the time to record what was

-his own entertaining style, as he talked, with quantities of humorous
+known so far.
+It was written in his own entertaining style, as he talked,

-anecdotes and asides thrown in; and his chief research material for the biography was in
+chief research material for the biography was in truth his own lively reminiscences and

-truth his own lively reminiscences and those of so many people still living who had known
+those of so many people still living who had known Fr Patten even

-Fr Patten even longer than he had.
+longer than he had.

 Fr Gordon Reid (former Rector of St Clement's, Philadelphia), Fr